 Bellingwood is located (in my imagination only) in central Iowa, right in the middle of some of the most beautiful farm land available.
 Deep, black, rich dirt is uncovered every fall when the farmers harvest their crops and turn their fields.
 There is a corner that I drive past on a regular basis and sometimes in the early morning, when fog is lifting from the earth, I can almost see the homes and buildings on the horizon.
-Someday I’d like to find the farmer who owns the land that I’ve appropriated and tell him that a great many people around the world see a lively community where his fields reside.
+Someday I’d like to find the farmer who owns the land that I’ve appropriated and tell him that people around the world envision a lively community in the middle of his fields.

-The people of Bellingwood are real to me and are an outgrowth of the many people I’ve known throughout my life.
-I believe that if you look for good people, you will find them.
-They live everywhere and sometimes, their goodness might be hidden under a gruff exterior, but it is still there.
+The people of Bellingwood are an outgrowth of the many people I’ve known throughout my life.
+I believe if you look for good people, you find them.
+They are everywhere and though their goodness might hide under a gruff exterior, it is still there.

 I grew up in quite a few small rural communities in Iowa.
-My father was a United Methodist minister and every four or five years we would move to a new town and I would get to know new people … wonderful people.
+As a United Methodist minister’s family, we moved every four or five years to a new town and I met new people … wonderful people.
 Men and women who worked hard to make a good living.
-Their kids, who were as normal as any could be.
-All of these people moved in and out of each other’s lives, creating stories and experiences that continue to pour out as I introduce new characters.
+I played and learned with their kids, who were as normal as any could be.
+These people moved in and out of each other’s lives, creating stories and experiences that pour out as I introduce new characters.

-Many will never understand that draw of small-town, rural America.
-I don’t know that I truly understood when I lived there, but after having lived in a city for most of my adult life, I realize that even though everyone knows everything about you, on the other side of that is the fact that you can find safety and joy in the fact that people know you so well and still love you.
+Many will never understand the draw of small-town, rural America.
+I don’t know that I truly understood when I lived there.
+After living in a city for most of my adult life, I discovered that though everyone knows your secrets, you also find safety and joy with people who know you well and still love you.